Courtroom Assault Verdict

 Steigman v.
 Sneed-Kimmons, Multnomah County Case No. 1401-00774

 Plaintiff was a paralegal for a family law attorney who was representing Defendant’s ex-husband in divorce and child custody matters.
 In 2012 Plaintiff was with her employer at the Multnomah County Courthouse for a hearing.
-The lawyers went into chambers to discuss preliminary matters.
+The lawyers went into chambers to discuss preliminary issues.
 Defendant then attacked Plaintiff striking her in the face while pinning her to the wall.
-The court clerk alerted security and Defendant was arrested.
+The court clerk alerted security, and they arrested Defendant.
 Defendant later entered a plea and was convicted of Assault in the Fourth Degree.

 Plaintiff alleged that Defendants’ punch broker her destroyed a permanent bridge in her mouth and broke the teeth that supported the bridge.
 She claims she needed dental implants and suffered bone loss as a result.
 She also alleged that she suffered a concussion, soft tissue injuries and psychological injuries that required counseling.
 Plaintiff sought $54,422.24 in economic damages for medical expenses and wage losses.
 She sought $216,000 in non-economic damages.